-Insecticide-treated mosquito nets to reduce childhood mortality: a systematic analysis of survey data from 22 sub-Saharan African countries
+Insecticide-treated mosquito nets to reduce childhood mortality: a systematic analysis of survey data from 22 sub-Saharan African countries individuals sleeping under them from malaria.

-The need for research By killing or repelling mosquitoes, insecticidetreated bed nets (ITNs, lag.
-11) protect the individuals sleeping under them from malaria.
 By killing mosquitoes, they should also reduce malaria transmission in the community (4).

+The need for research By killing or repelling mosquitoes, insecticidetreated bed nets (ITNs, hig.
+11) protect the